If you’re like me, your normal git workflow looks something like this:

 These tools worked great, but weren’t flexible enough for me.
 They assumed that you would always be rebasing and pushing to the master branch.
 If this wasn’t the case, you had to do everything by hand.

-Here are my updated versions of Hack && Ship that allow you to rebase and push to any branch (such as staging
+Here are my updated versions of Hack && Ship that allow you to rebase and push to any branch (such as staging or qa):

 Hack